Can the hot hand phenomenon be modelled? A Bayesian hidden Markov approach: Basketball team performance

 \subsection{Occupancy times}

 Occupancy times in a chain refers to the expected number of visits the process makes to each state of the chain in a given number of transitions \citep{kulkarni2016modeling}.
 This is an indicator of the frequency with which the chain visits the different states of the process.
-In particular, for each match $i$ we represent by $m_i^{(jk)}(n)=\mbox{E}(V_i^{(jk)}(n) \mid \boldsymbol \theta, \boldsymbol \psi)$ the conditional (on $(\boldsymbol \theta, \boldsymbol \psi)$) expected value of the number of visits $V_i^{(jk)}(n)$ to state $k$ from state $j$ in the first $n$ transitions of the chain.
+In particular, for each game $i$ we represent by $m_i^{(jk)}(t)=\mbox{E}(V_i^{(jk)}(t) \mid \boldsymbol \theta, \boldsymbol \psi)$ the conditional (on $(\boldsymbol \theta, \boldsymbol \psi)$) expected value of the number of visits $V_i^{(jk)}(t)$ to state $k$ from state $j$ in the first $t$ transitions of the chain.
 In the case of our HMC, these conditional expectations are expressed \citep{kulkarni2016modeling} in terms of the transition probabilities as follows

-For inferential purposes, we should proceed in the same way as with the transition probabilities.
-We could calculate the posterior distribution of each occupancy time that would give us information on each match or proceed in a general way by integrating out the random effects associated with the individual matches and obtain posterior information of the number of visits among a given number of transitions in a generic match.
+For inferential purposes, we should proceed in the same way as we did when hadling the transition probabilities.
+We can compute the posterior distribution of each occupancy time.
+This give us information on each game.
+In a general way, we can integrate out the random effects associated with the individual games and obtain posterior information of the number of visits among a given number of transitions in a generic game.